 The focus on air emissions in shipping started in 1997 with the eventual introduction of regulations through MARPOL Annex VI in 2005.
 This focused on pollutants such as nitrogen oxide (NOx), sulphur oxide (SOx), volatile organic compounds, polychlorinated biphenyls, and chlorofluorocarbons.
 The reduction of SOx emissions has been phased, with the most recent regulations requiring fuel sulphur content to be 0.5% or less from 1 January 2020.
 NOx reduction targets were achieved by optimisation of the combustion process in diesel engines or by installing dedicated NOx emission control technologies.

 Measures to reduce carbon dioxide (CO2) and greenhouse gases (GHG) brings a different set of challenges.
-IMO’s first major step to reduce carbon emissions was first announced in 2011 and by 2013 the industry saw the introduction of two new terms:
+The International Maritime Organisation’s (IMO) first major step to reduce carbon emissions was announced in 2011 and by 2013 the industry saw the introduction of two new terms:

 - Engine Efficiency Design Index (EEDI) to improve the design efficiency of ships